In 2006, the U.S. - China Policy Foundation

 During their time in Xian, the delegation

-treated to several short performances by the local students.
-Following
+were treated to several short performances by the local students.

-the performances, the teachers had an opportunity to meet with groups
+Following the performances, the teachers had an opportunity to meet

-delegation traveled to its last destination, Shanghai.
-There, the delegation
+the delegation traveled to its last destination, Shanghai.
+There,

-met with Professor Shen Dingli, Director of the Center for American
+the delegation met with Professor Shen Dingli, Director of the Center

-Studies at Fudan University, and opened a dialogue with Professor Shen
+for American Studies at Fudan University, and opened a dialogue with

 American Teachers Delegation at No. 80 Middle